Getting Your Head Straight

 After all he comes here quite a bit, so can order the steak another time.

-He opts for a spicy chicken fillet with new potatoes and vegetables.
+He opts for a spicy chicken fillet with rice and vegetables.
 He really enjoys the spicy flavour, and feels comfortably satisfied, rather than stuffed and guilty.

 Step by Step